 I DO NOT RECCOMEND YOU PURCHASE A VIOLIN FROM EBAY OR AMAZON.

 Technology: I would love for all of my piano students to have an Ipad if possible.
-I Love getting students excited about learning and Piano Maestro is the perfect way to do this.
+I Love getting students excited about learning and apps are the perfect way to do this.
 I am so proud to be a certified JoyTunes teacher.
 JoyTunes makes awesome apps for learning piano, and they are all free for you to use as my students.
-When you begin I will give you a list of the apps I like the best!
-I also like to facetime or skype snow day lessons as well as use facetime to check in on students the week before a recital, if they need a little extra help!

 Rewards: I believe in Bribes because all human beings are motivated by incentive, so my students (even adults) enjoy my treasure chest which is stocked with small prizes and candies.
 Treasures are earned by receiving a number of stamps based on age/ability (earned on a completed song or assignment.)